Planning a California desert road trip?

 From colorful canyons in Death Valley National Park with hues ranging from pink and rust to lavender, blue, and green, to fields of Joshua trees in Joshua Tree National Park that look like they’ve stepped out of a Dr. Seuss book, you will find diverse and astonishingly beautiful landscapes to admire.

-If you enjoy local history, you will find many interesting sites to explore on a road trip through the California deserts: the remains of mines from the Gold Rush times, ruins of old cattle ranches, and small museums that preserve bits of local history.
+If you enjoy local history, you will find many interesting sites to explore on a road trip through the California deserts: ghost towns on the periphery, the remains of mines from the Gold Rush times, ruins of old cattle ranches, and small museums that preserve bits of local history.

 Wildlife and birding enthusiasts can look for a plethora of local species from pupfish to desert foxes.
 Photographers can chase colorful desert sunrises and sunsets.
 Nature lovers seeking respite from urban stressors can take a deep breath and savor the silence and serenity.